equwal/clic/README.md

 # Introduction

 Clic (Common LISP Interactive Client) is a gopher client.
+The name is a bad pun because **clic** is the sound of a mouse click while this client is keyboard only...

 It currently works with **ecl** and **sbcl** compilers.
 Just load it with sbcl like this